 Low Engine Compression

 Another possible problem that can cause misfire fault codes on only one side is low compression.
-Low compression can be caused by a blown head gasket.
+A blown head gasket can cause low compression.

 To find out if you have low compression, you will need to remove the spark plugs.
 Connect a compression gauge to the spark plug holes and crank the engine a few times.

-Damaged wire harness from the ECU to the ignition coils can also be the culprit.
-Use a digital multimeter to test that you have power going to the ignition coil and also a good ground connection.
+A damaged wire harness from the ECU to the ignition coils can also be the culprit.
+Use a digital multimeter to test that you have power going to the ignition coil and a good ground connection.

 Engine Control Unit

 A faulty Engine Control Unit (ECU) can cause multiple random misfire codes.
-A bad ECU will most likely cause misfire codes on all cylinders, but in a few rare cases it may affect only specific cylinders.
+A bad ECU will most likely cause misfire codes on all cylinders, but it may affect only specific cylinders in a few rare cases.
 Symptoms include communication errors and random fault codes.

 Mass Air Flow Sensor

 In some cases, vehicles have two air intakes, one for each bank.
 This translates into one Mass Air Flow (MAF) sensor per bank.

 If one of the MAF sensors fails, it will send the wrong air volume and temperature data to the ECU.
 Since the ECU has inaccurate data about the air entering that side of the engine, the ECU will calculate the air/fuel ratio incorrectly.